 In addition, Laren has been sought out as a style expert with readings/interviews on NPR with Leonard Lopate, The Early Show with Bryant Gumbal and Lisa Birnbach, CNN with Rachel Wells, The Caroline Rhea Show, WOR-TV, Oxygen and National Swedish Television.

-She has a degree in the fine arts and has a passion for calligraphy, Japanese woodcuts, tea, vintage fairy tale illustrations, vintage fashion, old hardcover books with gilt covers and enjoys asking friends to take The Proust Questionnaire.
+She has a degree in the fine arts and has a passion for calligraphy, Japanese woodcuts, tea, organic farming, vintage fairy tale illustrations, vintage fashion, and enjoys asking friends to take The Proust Questionnaire.

-She is co-founder of Ivory Tower Studios, a stationery company, and is working on several new projects.
-A refreshed edition of Bohemian Manifesto with new chapters and new art by Izak was published April 27, 2020.
-Currently not available!
+She is currently retired from writing and someday hopes to have a greenhouse and a small organic farm.
+A refreshed edition of Bohemian Manifesto with new chapters and new art by Izak was published April 27, 2020 and is currrently unavailable.

 Born in Baltimore, Maryland, she now lives in the West Village in New York City.